DipsanaRoy/cyber-security-pec-cs702e/NOTES.md

 ---

-## 🔑 Key Cyber Security Terms

-Let's go through an overview first then we'll expand them unit wise.
-Trust me it'll help you remember everything.

-### 1. DoS & DDoS
+## DoS (Denial of Service)

-- **DoS (Denial of Service):** Attacker floods a server with too many requests, making it unavailable.
+Attacker floods a server with too many requests, making it unavailable.

 *Analogy:* One person keeps calling your phone nonstop so no one else can reach you.

+## DDoS (Distributed DoS)

-- **DDoS (Distributed DoS):** Same, but thousands of computers (botnets) attack at once.
+ Same, but thousands of computers (botnets) attack at once.

 *Analogy:* Imagine thousands of spam callers hitting your number simultaneously.

 ---

-### 2. Incoming & Outgoing Network Traffic
+## Incoming & Outgoing Network Traffic

 - **Incoming:** Data packets coming into your system (downloads, requests from others).

 - **Outgoing:** Data leaving your system (uploads, sending emails, API calls).

 👉 Monitoring both helps detect abnormal activity (like hidden malware sending data out).

 ---

-### 3. Spyware
+## Spyware

-- Malicious software that secretly collects your info (keystrokes, browsing, credentials).
+Malicious software that secretly collects your info (keystrokes, browsing, credentials).

 *Example:* A fake free game secretly logging your credit card inputs.

 ---

-### 4. Botnets
+## Botnets

 - Networks of compromised computers (zombies) controlled by a hacker.
 - Used for DDoS, spamming, crypto mining.

 *Example:* Mirai botnet took down Netflix & Twitter in 2016.

 ---

-### 5. Zero-Day Exploits
+## Zero-Day Exploits

-- Attacks that exploit software vulnerabilities before the vendor even knows about them.
+Attacks that exploit software vulnerabilities before the vendor even knows about them.

 👉 *“Day zero” = no patch exists yet.*

 *Exam line:* They are the most dangerous because no defense is ready.

 ---

-### 6. Penetration Testing
+## Penetration Testing

-- Ethical hacking technique to simulate attacks and find weaknesses before real hackers do.
+Ethical hacking technique to simulate attacks and **find weaknesses before real hackers do.**

-- Steps: Planning → Scanning → Exploiting → Reporting.
+**Steps:** Planning → Scanning → Exploiting → Reporting.

 ---

-### 7. Man-in-the-Middle (MITM)
+## Man-in-the-Middle (MITM)

-- Attacker secretly intercepts communication between two parties.
+Attacker secretly intercepts communication between two parties.

 *Example:* On public Wi-Fi, hacker intercepts your banking login before sending it to the bank.

 ---

-### 8. Backup & Recovery

-- Process of saving copies of data and restoring after loss/cyberattack.
-- Types: Full, Incremental, Differential.
-  👉 *Key for ransomware defense.*

----

-### 9. Espionage
+## Espionage

-- Unauthorized spying to steal confidential info (corporate/government).
+Unauthorized spying to steal confidential info (corporate/government).

 *Example:* A competitor stealing your company’s new product design.

 ---

-### 10. Social Engineering Attacks
+## Social Engineering Attacks

-- Tricking humans into giving access instead of hacking machines.
+Tricking humans into giving access instead of hacking machines.

-- Scenarios:
+**Scenarios:**

-  - **Phishing:** Fake emails to steal credentials.
+- **Phishing:** - Fake communication (email, SMS, websites) designed to steal info. 👉 Always exam favorite.
 - **Pretexting:** Pretending to be someone trustworthy (“I’m from IT, give me your password”).
 - **Baiting:** Leaving an infected USB labeled “Salary\_Hike.pdf”.

 ---

-### 11. Malware
+## Malware

-- Malicious software in general.
-Includes viruses, worms, Trojans, ransomware, spyware.
+Malicious software in general. *Includes:* viruses, worms, Trojans, ransomware, spyware.

 ---

-### 12. Ransomware
+## Ransomware

-- Malware that encrypts your files and demands money (ransom) to unlock.
+Malware that encrypts your files and demands money (ransom) to unlock.

 *Example:* WannaCry attack (2017).

 ---

-### 13. Phishing

-- Fake communication (email, SMS, websites) designed to steal info.
-  👉 Always exam favorite.

----

-### 14. Worms
+## Worms

-- Self-replicating malware that spreads without human action.
+Self-replicating malware that spreads without human action.

 *Example:* “ILOVEYOU” worm (2000).

 ---

-### 15. Trojans
+## Trojans

-- Malware disguised as legitimate software.
+Malware disguised as legitimate software.

 *Example:* A “free antivirus” that actually steals your data.

 ---